nickern/oop-examples/README.md

-OOP Examples to be used for Østfold University College
+Java examples to be used by Østfold University College object-oriented programming class.

 Examples are made in Eclipse Neon.